Haunt-o/AI-Dungeon-Context-Language/README.md

 ### Author's Notes

-While not literally part of the context box, author's notes are lumped in with the context when passed to the AI, so there's also a format for them.
+While not literally part of the memory box, author's notes are lumped in with the context when passed to the AI, so there's also a format for them.

 Author's notes are surrounded with double brackets like: